Fox River (Green Bay tributary): Environmental issues

 While not officially designated as a U.S. Superfund site, the Lower Fox River bottom has some sections contaminated with toxic chemicals.
 These contaminated sediments are the river's current environmental problem.
-One contaminant of special concern today is a group of chemicals called Polychlorinated biphenyls or PCBs.
-PCBs entered the river from many sources, but the largest deposits of contaminated sediments are traceable to the local paper recycling mills.
-These have been part of the region's history, culture and economy, and cleanup is a complex and difficult issue.
+One contaminant of special concern is a group of chemicals called Polychlorinated biphenyls or PCBs.
+The largest deposits of contaminated sediments are traceable to the local paper recycling mills.
+Beginning in the 1950s, many mills along to Fox River began producing and recycling carbonless copy paper.
+The Wisconsin Department of Natural Resources explains that carbonless copy paper caused PCB pollution in the Fox River and Lake Michigan.
+The federal government banned PCBs in 1979 due to their environmental threat to humans and other wildlife.

-The U.S. government and State of Wisconsin filed suit on October 14, 2010, against nine paper companies and two municipalities for their failure to pay for PCB cleanup actions to date.
-The government has not obtained long-term agreements from these organizations for sediment cleanup efforts.
-The companies named in the suit are NCR Corporation, Appleton Papers, CBC Coating, Kimberly-Clark, Menasha Corporation, NewPage Corporation, Glatfelter, U.S. Paper Mills (Sonoco) and WTM (Wisconsin Tissue Mills).
-The local agencies being sued are the City of Appleton and Neenah-Menasha Sewerage Commission.
-In 2012, a judge upheld the EPA's plan.
+The U.S. government and State of Wisconsin filed suit on October 14, 2010, against nine paper companies and two municipalities for their failure to pay for PCB cleanup actions.
+The companies named in the suit were NCR Corporation, Appleton Papers, CBC Coating, Kimberly-Clark, Menasha Corporation, NewPage Corporation, Glatfelter, U.S. Paper Mills (Sonoco) and WTM (Wisconsin Tissue Mills).
+The local agencies sued were the City of Appleton and Neenah-Menasha Sewerage Commission.
+Several settlements ensured that the responsible parties paid for a large sum of the cleaning project costs and other restoration efforts.
+A settlement, reached in 2019, required that NCR Corporation, P.H.
+Glatfelter Company, and Georgia-Pacific Consumer Products LP cover the cost of all future cleaning efforts.

 Since the late 19th century, dredging of river bottom sediments has been done to allow large ships to enter the Fox River.
 The contaminated sediment has been used since the 1960s to fill local wetlands, causing adverse effects on wildlife and plants.
 After 1978 it was used to develop an off-shore engineered holding area called Renard Isle, also known as Kidney Island.
+Renard Isle was capped in 2015 and its ownership was transferred to Brown County in 2017.
+There have been several proposed plans for the land, including turning it into a National Estuarine Research Reserve.

 Among the wildlife in the Fox River Valley are birds such as mallard ducks and Canada geese, and fish such as walleye.